 Description

-Deep-renovation thickness for PAS 2035 whole-house retrofit and near-Passive specifications — 160 mm graphite EPS at λD 0.031 W/mK delivers RD 5.15 m²K/W, the depth that drops typical UK masonry walls to 0.17–0.19 W/m²K and adds 1–2 SAP points over the 150 mm board on borderline EPC band cases.
-Three boards per pack, 1.5 m² coverage, dispatched next working day from our Southampton warehouse.
+Deep-renovation thickness for PAS 2035 whole-house retrofit and near-Passive specifications: at λD 0.031 W/mK the 160 mm graphite board delivers RD 5.15 m²K/W, the depth that drops typical UK masonry walls to 0.17–0.19 W/m²K and adds 1–2 SAP points over the 150 mm board on borderline EPC cases.

 What EPS Grafit 160 mm Does in a UK EWI System

-The Genderka EPS 031 Fasada Extra Plus 160 mm is a graphite-enhanced expanded polystyrene insulation board with declared thermal conductivity λD 0.031 W/mK and thermal resistance RD 5.15 m²K/W. Certified to EN 13163, it serves as the primary insulation layer in enhanced-performance EWI systems on deep-renovation, near-zero, and Passive House projects up to 18 m in height.
-It sits within the wider graphite EPS insulation board range as the deep-renovation thickness — the depth at which typical UK masonry walls reach 0.17–0.19 W/m²K, well below the 0.26 W/m²K new-build elemental target in Approved Document L.
+EPS Grafit 160 mm is a graphite-enhanced expanded polystyrene insulation board with declared thermal conductivity λD 0.031 W/mK and thermal resistance RD 5.15 m²K/W, certified to EN 13163.
+It serves as the primary insulation layer in enhanced-performance EWI build-ups on deep-renovation, near-zero, and Passive House projects up to 18 m in height.
+The board sits within the graphite EPS insulation board range as the deep-renovation thickness, where typical UK masonry walls reach 0.17–0.19 W/m²K.

 Why Specifiers Choose EPS Grafit 160 mm for UK Walls

-- Deep-renovation U-value of 0.17–0.19 W/m²K — assembly performance exceeds the Approved Document L new-build elemental target (0.26 W/m²K) by over 30 %, comfortable headroom for Future Homes Standard tightening.
+- Deep-renovation U-value of 0.17–0.19 W/m²K — assembly performance comfortably exceeds the Approved Document L new-build elemental target of 0.26 W/m²K, subject to calculation, giving headroom for Future Homes Standard tightening.

-- RD 5.15 m²K/W from a 160 mm depth — graphite bead chemistry matches roughly 200 mm of white EPS, saving 40 mm of total build-up on every square metre and protecting architectural proportions on deep-renovation projects.
+- RD 5.15 m²K/W from 160 mm depth — graphite bead chemistry matches roughly 200 mm of white EPS, saving build-up depth and protecting architectural proportions on deep-renovation facades.

-- 1–2 SAP points over 150 mm on borderline EPC cases — the additional 0.35 m²K/W frequently decides whether a property crosses from band C into B, or B into A, on whole-house retrofit assessments.
+- 1–2 SAP points over 150 mm on borderline cases — the additional 0.35 m²K/W often decides whether a property crosses from band C into B, or B into A, on whole-house retrofit assessments.

-- PAS 2035 medium- and long-term improvement plan compatible — supports retrofit coordinator sign-off on the fabric-first hierarchy for Social Housing Decarbonisation Fund and local authority programmes.
+- PAS 2035 improvement-plan compatible — supports retrofit coordinator sign-off on the fabric-first hierarchy for Social Housing Decarbonisation Fund and local authority programmes.

-- Self-supporting board rigidity at depth — BS100 bending strength keeps the board flat when leant against the wall face, no bowing or deflection during the 24-hour adhesive cure window.
+- Self-supporting rigidity at depth — BS100 bending strength keeps the board flat when leant against the wall face, so there is no bowing during the adhesive cure window.

-- Standardised installation across the EWI range — bonds with the same adhesives, basecoats, and meshes as thinner variants; only the fixing plug length steps up to LTX 200 mm.
+- Standardised across the Renders World EWI range — bonds with the same adhesives, basecoats, and meshes as thinner variants; only the fixing plug length steps up to LTX 200 mm.

-- Direct from Southampton warehouse — pallet quantities for deep-renovation programmes typically dispatched next working day, with consolidated EWI system orders shipped on a single delivery.
+- Dispatched from the Renders World Southampton warehouse — pallet quantities for deep-renovation programmes are typically shipped next working day on consolidated EWI deliveries.

 Thermal Specifications — λ, U-Value, Reaction to Fire